matan-chan/del/README.md

 # number_creator_GAN
-creates photos of numbers between 0 and 9 using ANN
+creates a photos of numbers between 0 and 9 using ANN

 ## requirement
 1. tensorflow 2.41 and above
 2. numpy

-kk
 ## usage
 ```python
 from num_GAN import generate_numbers